mousepawmedia/devdocs/network/source/guides/staff.rst

     given item.
 Recommended defaults are provided, but you can adjust these to your needs.

-..
-WARNING:: Do NOT select "Ignore" for any notifications!
+..  warning:: Do NOT select "Ignore" for any notifications!
 All notifications
     are ultimately controlled by whether you're "Subscribed" to an object.

 12. Take a few minutes to go through the rest of the settings independently.